arilonUK/iotagentmesh/README.md

 A modern web-based platform for managing IoT device agents, built using React, Supabase, Tailwind CSS, and TypeScript.

+## API Gateway

+Authenticated organization-scoped `/api/data` requests are proxied to an `api-data` edge function, allowing secure access to device readings and data buckets.

 ## 🌐 Project Overview
 This project provides a UI and backend system for users to:
 - Register and manage organisations and users